Three good reasons for doing research at the University of Stuttgart

 Stuttgart Supercomputing Center

-185,088 calculation kernels, 7.42 petaflops: capabilities like these make the Stuttgart High Performance Computing Center’s (HLRS) “Hazel Hen” supercomputer inaugurated in the fall of 2015 currently Germany’s most powerful computer system.
+26 petaflops: Capabilities like these make the Stuttgart High Performance Computing Center’s (HLRS) “Hawk” supercomputer inaugurated in February 2020 currently Germany’s most powerful computer system.
 Added to this is the HLRS three-story 3D Visualization Center (CAVE) for complete three-dimensional displays of complex calculation results.
 Together with the high performance computing centers at Munich and Jülich, HLRS has formed the Gauss Center for Supercomputing, Europe’s most powerful supercomputing consortium.

 Center for Applied Quantum Technologies (ZaQuant)